TheOdinProject/curriculum/ruby_on_rails/advanced_forms_and_activerecord/active_record_queries.md

 1. Read section 19 of the same Rails guide for a look at [using SQL directly to query](http://guides.rubyonrails.org/active_record_querying.html#finding-by-sql).

 </div>

-#### Conclusion

-This was a lot of material, but you should have a healthy appreciation for the breadth of things that you can do with Active Record.
-At the most basic level, though, you can do pretty much anything you can in SQL by using Active Record query methods.
-You'll get a chance to use some of these newfound query methods in future projects and others will come up when you're building things on your own.

 ### Knowledge check